 Study selection

 A total of 3511 studies were identified for inclusion in the review.
 After excluding duplicates, 1940 citations were screened.
 Of these, 1552 titles were excluded because they did not meet the eligibility criteria.
 The full text of 388 citations were retrieved and examined against the inclusion and exclusion criteria in detail and 287 studies were excluded at this stage because they did not assess the relationship between SSB consumption and oral health or did not report sufficient data for the analyses.
-Fifteen studies were posters, conference abstracts or reviews, and 40 were not found or were not accessible.
+Fifteen studies were posters, conference abstracts or reviews.
+Forty were not found or were not accessible.
+For these studies, authors were contacted to gain access, but limited responses were received.
 Finally, 38 studies met the eligibility criteria (Figure 1).
 The Kappa Cohen statistic indicated a high interrater reliability (k=0.8).

 [Figure 1 – PRISMA Flowchart about here]